Bagrationi dynasty: Bagration-Gruzinsky branch

-As Nugzar has no male issue, Prince Evgeny Petrovich Gruzinsky (born 1947), the great-great grandson of Bagrat's younger brother Ilia (1791–1854), who lives in the Russian Federation, is considered to be an heir presumptive within the same primogeniture principle.
-Despite basing his claim on male primogeniture, Nugzar argues in favor of having his eldest daughter, Anna, designated as his heir.
+As Nugzar had no male issue, Prince Evgeny Petrovich Gruzinsky (1947-2018), the great-great-grandson of Bagrat's younger brother Ilia (1791–1854), who lived in the Russian Federation, was considered to be an heir presumptive within the same primogeniture principle.
+But he died without issue and no male descendant (recorded and official) was left in the Gruzinsky branch except Nugzar himself.
+Despite basing his claim on male primogeniture, Nugzar argued in favor of having his eldest daughter, Ana, designated as his heir prior to his death in 2025.

+Princess Ana's role as Heir to the Throne and Head of the Royal House was acknowledged on May 12, 2025, in Tbilisi, Ana Bagration-Gruzinsky was officially recognized as Head of the Royal House of Georgia.
+The event took place on St. Andrew's Day at the Tbilisi City Assembly.
+The conference was opened by Metropolitan Shio Mujiri and Metropolitan Daniel (Datuaashvili).
+With the consent and in the presence of Georgia's spiritual and academic elite, Metropolitan Anania (Japaridze) confirmed Decree No. 2 (2009) issued by Crown Prince Nugzar Bagration-Gruzinsky.
+This recognition marks strong support for Ana's position from both the Church and the scholarly community.

 Imereti branch

-Various sources present three different lines as the head of the House of Imereti, potential claimants to the long defunct Kingdom of Imereti, the last of the three Georgian kingdoms to lose its independence in 1810.
+Various sources present three different lines as the head of the House of Imereti, potential claimants to the long-defunct Kingdom of Imereti, the last of the three Georgian kingdoms to lose its independence in 1810.
 The male line descending from the deposed David II of Imereti became extinct in 1978 when Prince Constantine Imeretinski died.
 He was survived by three daughters of his older brother.

 However, Prince Nugzar Petrovich Bagration-Gruzinski claims that the headship of the Imereti branch had – for one reason or another – transferred in the early 20th century to a cadet branch descending from an older son of Prince Bagrat of Imereti.
-This branch died out in the male line in 1937 and in the female line in 2009.
+Regardless, this branch died out in the male line in 1937 and in the female line in 2009.

 The third claim names another branch descending from Prince Bagrat's younger natural son.
 This line survives in the male line and is headed by Prince David Bagrationi (born 1948) (not to be confused with his younger namesake from the Mukhrani branch).

 The current claimant is Irakli Davitis Dze Bagrationi (Georgian: ირაკლი დავითის ძე ბაგრატიონი), head of the Georgian scion of the royal Bagrationi dynasty of Imereti, the direct male-line descendant of the kings of Imereti, the direct descendant of Alexander V (Georgian: ალექსანდრე V) (c.
 1703/4 – March 1752), of the Bagrationi Dynasty, King of Imereti (western Georgia).
 Irakli is a son of David Bragationi and Irina Kobakhidze, born 10 July 1982 in Terjola, Imereti, Georgia.
 He is the future successor and head of the House of Bagrationi-Imereti.
-Irakli finished school in Ghvankiti, Terjola Municipality.
-He served in the National Guard of Georgia and reached lieutenant's rank.
-He has BA and MA from Georgian Technical University in automotive engineering.
 Irakli has been recognized by the Patriarch of Georgia, as well as the Ecumenical Patriarch of Constantinople, as well as the Unione della Nobiltà Bizantina (Ένωση της Βυζαντινής ευγένειας).